ScienceOne-AI/ScienceEval/benchmarks/TOMG-Bench/README.md

 * `bbox_check` *(bool, default: True)*
   Whether to extract answers from the \boxed{} format.
 * `is_delete_files_with_keywords` *(bool, default: False)*
   Whether to delete intermediate result files.
-Note: If set to True, all intermediate result files will be deleted.
-For resumable evaluation, you must specify the folder in evaluation_save_dir.
+Note: If set to True, all intermediate result files will be deleted, making it impossible to recompute or resume testing.
 * `--evaluation_save_dir` *(str, default: None)*
   Directory for saving/loading results (supports resumable evaluation).
 * `--output_dir` *(str, default: "outputs")*